 Will Felps, Associate Professor of Organization & Personnel Management at Rotterdam School of Management wrote a fascinating paper titled “How, When, And Why Bad Apples Spoil The Barrel: Negative Group Members And Dysfunctional Groups“.
-The paper discusses how, when, and why the behaviours of one negative group member can have powerful, detrimental influence on an entire team.
-In other words, how one bad apple can ruin the entire group.
+The paper discusses how, when, and why the behaviours of one negative group member can have a powerful, detrimental influence on an entire team.
+In other words, one bad apple can ruin the entire group.
 The findings are utterly fascinating.

 Felps conducted a social experiment.
 He took groups of four college students and arranged them into teams.
 Each team had to compete against the other to solve some management problems.
-Unbeknown to them however, Felps planted an actor in each team, designed to feign one of the three personality types Felps suspected caused major issues:
+Unbeknown to them, however, Felps planted an actor in each team, designed to feign one of the three personality types Felps suspected caused major issues:

 - The Depressive Pessimist – will complain that the task that they’re doing isn’t enjoyable, and make statements doubting the group’s ability to succeed.

 - The Jerk – will say that other people’s ideas are not adequate, but will offer no alternatives himself.
-He’ll say “you guys need to listen to the expert: me.”
+He’ll say “You guys need to listen to the expert: me.”